BITSS/ACRE/docs/02-scope.md

 Verifiy the existence of a reproduction package by going through these steps (stop whenever you find the reproduction package):

   1. Verify the existence of a previous entry on ACRE (under construction) on your candidate paper.
-  2. Check the paper's webpage in the official journal or publisher website.
+  2. Check the paper's webpage in the official journal or publishers website.
 Look for links similar to "Data and Materials", "Supplemnetal Materials", "Reproduction/Replication Package/Materials".
   3. Look for links in the paper (review footnotes and appendices).
-  4. Review the authors personal websites.
+  4. Review the personal websites of all the authors in the paper.

-Once you have cover steps 1-4 and have not find any reproduction materials, then we suggest you contact the authors.
+Once you have cover steps 1-4 and have not find any reproduction materials, then we suggest to select another candiate paper or to contact the authors.

 **We strongly encourage you to contact authors several weeks before officially starting the main parts of Scoping stage of this exercise.
 Instructors should also plan to use the ACRE exercise accordingly (eg. if the reproducction is expected to take place in the middle of the semester, students should plan on contacting the authors of a missing reproduction package on the first few weeks of the semester.**